matrix-org/matrix-spec/content/client-server-api/modules/mutual_rooms.md

 #### Server behaviour

-The server may decide that the response to this endpoint is too large, and only return a subset of the results.
-In this case, the server should populate the optional field `next_batch` with an [opaque identifier](/appendices/#opaque-identifiers).
-The client may then supply the identifier as the `from` query parameter in a subsequent request, along with the original `user_id`, to fetch the next batch of responses.
+The server MAY decide that the response to this endpoint is too large, and only return a subset of the results.
+In this case, the server populates the optional field `next_batch` with an [opaque identifier](/appendices/#opaque-identifiers).
+The client can then supply the identifier as the `from` query parameter in a subsequent request, along with the original `user_id`, to fetch the next batch of responses.
 This will continue until the server no longer inserts `next_batch`, meaning there are no further results.